Alkaison/Link-Saver-Extension/README.md

 - Save social media account links: Users can add and store their social media handle links within the extension popup.
 - Shortcut substitution: By typing specific shortcuts such as `$twitter` or `$linkedin` in any input box, the corresponding shortcut will be replaced with the user's saved link for that social media platform.
 - Easy management: The extension provides a user-friendly interface for adding and deleting social media account links.
-- Secure storage: Social media account links are securely stored within the extension and remain accessible only to the user.
+- Secure storage: Social media account links are securely stored within the browsers storage and remain accessible only to the user.

-## Disclaimer ⚠️

-The Social Media Link Saver Chrome Extension is currently under development.
-While we strive to provide a stable and reliable product, there may be occasional bugs or limitations.
-We appreciate your understanding and patience as we work towards improving the extension.

 ## Getting Started